Twometer/protodesign/README.md

 Protodesign is VectorData's protocol designing application.
 It runs on Java and Tomcat Servlets and can be reached from the internet.

+Although Protodesign is designed as a protocol designer, it can be used for many different purposes that need revision-based sharing of (technical) documents between people in a small team.

 ## Features
 - Markdown support for protocol specs
 - Supports VectorData Protocol Specification Language